Leah1977/LSH_Electricians_MS1/README.md

 ## Acknowledgements

-#### Much thanks to my fantastic mentor Nishant Kumar for giving such great report and encouragement throughtout my first Milestone Project.
+#### Much thanks to my fantastic mentor Nishant Kumar for giving such great support and encouragement throughtout my first Milestone Project.

 #### Much thanks to Code Institute Tutors for pointing me in the right direction when I was going off course.